AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-01-build-process-automation/quizz.md

 </details>

-## :small_red_triangle_down: Which of the following are some elements of the core as it relates to the clean core approach?
+## 💮 Which of the following are some elements of the core as it relates to the clean core approach?

 _There are three correct answers._